Largest Cell in Human Body Male in World

-Name of the smallest and largest cell in the human body: Have you ever wondered, which cell is the largest cell in the human body?
+Largest cell in the human body: Have you ever wondered, which cell is the largest cell in the human body?
 If yes, Here’s an article for you, where you can dive in deeper and explore more about the human body; even if you did not, you need to explore this article!

-The largest cell in the human body: female ovum
+Largest cell in the human body: female ovum

 The egg cell, also known as the ovum, is the largest cell in the human body and is the female reproductive cell, or gamete, in most sexually reproducing species.
 Anisogamous creatures are those that reproduce sexually with a larger female gamete and a smaller male gamete.
 Oogamous sexual reproduction is defined as a type of sexual reproduction in which the male gamete or sperm can migrate.
 An oosphere is a nonmotile female gamete generated in the oogonium of some algae, fungi, oomycetes, or bryophytes, which becomes the oospore when fertilised.